AdaCore/gnatstudio/docs/users_guide/extending.rst

   files should only contain base names.
 This also increases the portability of project files.

-* `case_sensitive_index` (a boolean, default value: "false")
+* `case_sensitive_index` (a string ("true", "false" or "file), default: "false")

   This XML attribute is only relevant for project attributes that are indexed on another one (see below for more information on indexed attributes).
 It indicates whether two indexes that differ only by their casing should be considered the same.
 For instance, if the index is the name of one of the languages supported by GPS, the index is case insensitive since "Ada" is the same as "C".

-However, if the index is the name of a file on Windows, the index is case-insensitive.
+  As a special case, the value "file" can be passed to indicate that the case sensitivity is the same as on the filesystem of the local host.
+This should be used when the index is the name of a file.

 * `hide_in` (a string, default value: "")